haltman-io/search-leaks/README.md

 ## Why this exists

 Security teams often need a fast, repeatable way to check whether a company (or a specific mailbox) shows signs of credential exposure or info-stealer-related risk, **without collecting or storing sensitive breach payloads**.
 This tool consumes **statistical JSON** responses and prints a **structured, greppable** output.

+For domain lookups, you can also enable **statistics-only output** (`--statistics/-stats`) to print just the core, high-signal fields required for quick reporting.

 ---